 Serve as desired, on a platter or plated.

-Seasoning: If you’d rather not make your own seasoning rub, try one of your favorite spice blends – about 1 1/2 to 2 tablespoons should do it.
+Seasoning: If you’d rather not make your own seasoning rub, try one of your favorite spice blends – about 1 1/2 tablespoons should do it if it doesn’t include salt and pepper (add your own) but use about 2 tablespoons if it does have s & p.

 Total time reflects the time needed for Instant Pot to come up to pressure and to release.